LBJ-Wade/kinksnumerics/README.md

 After this step the simulation is good to go.
 The animation segments that follow have to be adapted for individual purposes.
 Note however that the time evolution of the functions are saved in the arrays defined in line 142-148.
 Since they are distinctly different from the time evolution arrays for the energies defined in line 127-139 different animation procedures are defined.
 They, too, can be adapted as one wish.

+Remark: The interaction force is calculated in KKequ_two_kink.py and corresponding brief comments can be found in the file.
+Further technical explanations can be found in ....pdf.